surf-sci-bc/deployment/tljh/README.md

 If you type this over ssh or terminal note that the "enter password" request might be written between the output of the ````curl```` function.
 So if the installer seems frozen check if the password needs to be given.

 After the installation is finished open http://\<ip-of-hub\> and log in with username ````admin````.
 The password will be set upon first use.
-Remeber the password.
+Remember the password.

 Check that a home directory named ````jupyter-admin```` has been created.

 ## Install Docker
-Because TLJH is supposed to run the single-user serveres inside docker containers, docker needs to be installed on the host
+Because TLJH is supposed to run the single-user servers inside docker containers, docker needs to be installed on the host
 ````
 sudo apt update && sudo apt install -y apt-transport-https ca-certificates curl software-properties-common
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -